-Hephzibah Elementary media center operates on an open and flexible schedule.
+Warren Road Elementary media center operates on an open and fixed/flexible schedule.
 The open schedule is mandated by the Richmond County Board of Education and Georgia State law.

-No fixed schedules will be honored.
 Small groups (4 students) or individuals may come to the media center anytime during the school day.
-The media center is open each school day from 7:00 A.M. until 2:10 P.M. and by appointment for after hours for students and staff.
-Each student should have a library pass and library card containing their patron barcode for easy check out.
+The media center is open each school day from 8:15 A.M. until 2:30 P.M. and by appointment for after hours for students and staff.
 Students wishing to use the Internet for research purposes must have a note from the classroom teacher indicating their topic for research.

-Teachers may schedule story-time by signing in the schedule book.
+Teachers may schedule story-time by signing up with the media specialist.
 It is Richmond County Board policy that the teacher remains with his/her class during the whole class visits.
 An open class format is provided for teachers to have an entire class come to the library for a definite purpose such as research, technology and or story-time.
 Teachers are encouraged to collaborate with the media specialist to provide specific instructional activities.
 Planning for whole class instructional visits should be arranged a week in advance.